cuatromedios/kusikusi3/README.md

 ## Contributing
 Contributions, questions and comments are all welcome and encouraged.
 For code contributions submit a pull request.

+#### History
+KusiKusi is the name we in [Cuatromedios](http://www.cuatromedios.com/) used to reference the framework we developed internally for our own and our clients projects since 2008.
+About 50 web projects were developed using this framework.

+For this new version, starting 2018 we decided to use a well know framework, Laravel, and specifically its subproject Lumen in order to let more developers to understand its code.

 ## Credits
 **Current version**